 - 1 tablespoon vanilla extract

-- Stir strawberries and sugar together in a small saucepan.
+- Cook the berries: Stir strawberries and sugar together in a medium saucepan.
 Set over medium heat and bring to a simmer.
 Simmer for 10 minutes, stirring occasionally.
 Remove from heat.

-- In a small bowl, whisk together cornstarch and water until smooth.
-While stirring, slowly pour into strawberry mixture.
+- Make a slurry: In a small bowl, whisk together corn starch and water until smooth.
+Slowly pour into strawberry mixture while stirring.

-- Return strawberries to heat and bring to a sluggish boil.
+- Boil: Return strawberries to stovetop on medium heat and bring to a sluggish boil.
 Boil for 1 minute, stirring constantly.
-Remove from heat and allow to cool to room temperature.
+Remove from heat and allow to cool to room temperature, at least 30 minutes.

-- Preheat oven to 350ºF.
-Line an 8" square pan with foil and grease foil with nonstick spray.
+- Oven and pan prep: Preheat oven to 375ºF.
+Line an 8" square pan with parchment paper, or foil greased with non-stick cooking spray.

-- Add the remaining 1 ounce (¼ cup, spoon and level) flour and ¾ ounce (¼ cup) oats to the reserved batter and rub in with fingertips until evenly combined and crumbly.
-Scatter evenly over strawberry layer.
+- Make the crumble: Add the remaining ¾ ounce (3 tablespoons) flour, ¾ ounce (¼ cup) oats, and ½ ounce (1 tablespoon) brown sugar to the reserved batter, rubbing everything in with your fingertips until evenly combined and crumbly.

-- Bake bars in preheated oven for about 30 minutes, until top is golden and a toothpick inserted into the center comes out free of batter.
-Cool in pan completely, and then use foil to lift out before slicing.
-Store in an airtight container in the refrigerator.
+- Bake: Bake bars in preheated oven for 30-35 minutes, until filling is bubbling and crumble is beginning to turn golden.
+Cool in pan completely, and then use parchment/foil to lift bars out of pan before slicing.